 1.2 The purpose of this policy and procedure is to define the system used to meet the requirements of the above mentioned standards..

-2.1 The CEO, The Manager of Academic Delivery and Compliance (MADC) and the Manager of Academic and Student Services (MASS) are responsible for the implementation of this procedure and to ensure that staff and students are aware of its application and that staff implement its requirements.
+2.1 The CEO, The Training and Academic Development Manager and the Student Services Coordinator are responsible for the implementation of this procedure and to ensure that staff and students are aware of its application and that staff implement its requirements.

 3.1 Credit Transfer information must be included in information given to students prior to enrolment

 3.2 ANIBT shall ensure that all CT applicants are provided with:

 Information on all aspects of collecting and submitting evidence of attainment of the Unit/course, which were obtained at another RTO (i.e. transcripts/certificates) prior to submitting a CT application.